 Some of the best sewing machines for beginners include the Brother XM2701, Brother CS6000i, Janome 2212, Singer 3333 and Singer 3232.

-Best Sewing Machines for Soft Furnishings and Dress Making
+The Best Sewing Machines for Dress-Making

 If you are looking for a sewing machine to create dresses and soft furnishings, then a mid-ranged electric or computerized sewing machine would be a good option for you.
 If you intend to work on more complex garments, you should look for a machine that comes with a variety of advanced features.